Are There Sharks in Phuket? Are they dangerous?

 Their typical length is around 1.6 metres when they are fully grown.

-They can be found swimming individual or in groups, sometimes as many as 30 – 40 together.
+They can be found swimming individually or in groups, sometimes as many as 30 – 40 together.
 Black Tip reef sharks are most commonly seen in Phuket on dives at Phi Phi Ley and also Koh Bida Nok on our Phi Phi/Shark Point 3-dive day trips.

-Because of its timid nature, the Blacktip Reef Shark is very difficult to get close to and to photograph.
+Because of its timid nature, the Blacktip Reef Shark is very difficult to get close to and photograph.

 Bamboo Shark